moradiashivam/ddc-generator/README.md

 A modern web application that generates Dewey Decimal Classification (DDC) numbers using the Deepseek AI API.
 Built with Flask and featuring a responsive, interactive UI.

-Developed by Shivam Vallabhbhai Moradia under the guidance of Dr. Meghna Vyas, Associate Professor, Sardar Patel University, Vallabhvidhyanagar.
+Developed by Shivam Vallabhbhai Moradia under the guidance of
+Dr. Meghna Vyas,
+Associate Professor,
+PG Department of Library and Information Science Sardar Patel University,
+Vallabhvidhyanagar.

 ![DDC Generator Screenshot](Screenshot.jpg)